punctuationmarks/crash-courses/TestingPractices/testingCode.md

 # Tools (read as "concepts") while testing

+- Test Runner
+Executes the tests, summarizies the results, and gives ouput.
+For Javascript, there's Mocha, Jest is a solution that is both a test runner and an assertion library

+- Assertion Library
+Allows the defining fo testing logic, defining "expectations".
+For Javascript, there's Chai

+- Headless Browser (for web development)
+Used for accessing the DOM without doing manual tests.
+For Javascript, Puppeteer is used for this

 - Explicit Waits
 These are pauses in your functional tests, i.e. sleep timers for the functional test to actually run.